 Most modern businesses want to work with a suite of applications that don’t require them to have their own backups, storage, and server rooms on site.
 They prefer not to have to worry about keeping their data safe in case of fire or flood at the office.
 SaaS offers the ability to remove that concern.

 This of course doesn’t mean that SaaS doesn’t come with its own risks and challenges.
 The risk of unauthorized access is just as real – and hackers can target businesses, blocking their access to critical systems online.
 However, SaaS providers are constantly improving their security processes and individuals are becoming increasingly aware of keeping their devices safe and locked.

-One thing’s for sure: SaaS will continue to grow as more startup adopts this software delivery model,.
+One thing’s for sure: SaaS will continue to grow as more startups adopt this software delivery model.